$q$-deformations of the Tsetlin library: Introduction

 The process can be described as follows.
 Imagine $n$ books arranged linearly on a shelf.
 At each step, a book is selected according to a probability distribution reflecting its popularity, checked out, and then returned to the front of the shelf.
 Over time, the most popular books tend to accumulate near the front of the collection, yielding the stationary distribution.

 More than sixty years after its introduction, the Tsetlin library continues to inspire mathematical and scientific innovation.
 For instance, this process has numerous applications in fields such as computer science~\cite{BSTW.1986,Donnelly.1991,Fill.1996a}, where it is sometimes known as \emph{dynamic file maintenance} or \emph{cache maintenance}, as well as genetics, where its stationary distribution is known as the GEM (Griffiths--Engen--McCloskey) distribution \cite{Donnelly.1991}.
-More recently, it has spurred far-reaching generalizations to structures such as hyperplane arrangements~\cite{bidigare_hanlon_rockmore.1999,BD.1998}, linear extensions of posets~\cite{AyyerKleeSchilling.2014}, and many more, see e.g. \cite{CHATTERJEE2024139,Fill.1996} and references therein.
-The study of the Tsetlin library has also led to an understanding of the stationary distribution of Markov chains arising from $\mathscr{R}$-trivial monoids~\cite{ASST.2015}, and to the most general finite state Markov chain~\cite{RhodesSchilling.2019}.
+More recently, it has spurred far-reaching generalizations to structures such as hyperplane arrangements~\cite{bidigare_hanlon_rockmore.1999,BD.1998}, linear extensions of posets~\cite{AyyerKleeSchilling.2014}, and many more, see e.g. \cite{CHATTERJEE2024139,Fill.1996} and the references therein.
+The study of the Tsetlin library has also led to an understanding of the stationary distribution of Markov chains arising from $\mathscr{R}$-trivial monoids~\cite{ASST.2015}, and to general finite state Markov chains~\cite{RhodesSchilling.2019}.
+It has further sparked new methods for computing the rate of convergence of Markov chains to the stationary distribution, starting with the work of Brown and Diaconis~\cite{BD.1998,Brown} and Bidigare--Hanlon--Rockmore~\cite{bidigare_hanlon_rockmore.1999}, and generalized to arbitrary finite state Markov chains by Rhodes and the fourth author~\cite{RhodesSchilling.2022}.

-In this paper, we define several novel $q$-deformations of the Tsetlin library and analyze their stationary distributions and spectra.
+In this paper, we define several novel $q$-deformations of the Tsetlin library, analyze their stationary distributions and spectra, and compute their mixing times.
 We do so by lifting the Tsetlin library to the \emph{type $A$ Iwahori Hecke algebra} $\HH_n(q)$.
 The parameter $q$ can be understood as encoding a probability, thereby enriching the original Tsetlin library.
-This work contributes to the growing body of work on Markov chains built using the Hecke algebra, which can be used to model many interacting particle systems, including the asymmetric simple exclusion process (ASEP), see e.g. \cite{Cantini_2015,10.1093/imrn/rny159,bufetov-2020}, as well as Markov chains on $\GL_n(\F_q)$, see e.g.~\cite{diaconis2023double,DiaconisMorton.2025}.
+We show that for a natural choice of probabilities and weights, the total variation distance mixing time of our $q$-Tsetlin library on permutations of $n$ for $q>1$ is $O(n)$, compared to the known results $\Theta(n \log n)$ for the Tsetlin library at $q=1$~\cite{diaconisICM,Diaconis.1996,Fill.1996,Nestoridi.2019}.
+Our work contributes to the growing body of work on Markov chains built using the Hecke algebra \cite{qr2r,qr2r2,diaconis2000analysis}, which can be used to model many interacting particle systems, including the asymmetric simple exclusion process (ASEP), see e.g. \cite{Cantini_2015,10.1093/imrn/rny159,bufetov-2020}, as well as Markov chains on $\GL_n(\F_q)$, see e.g.~\cite{diaconis2023double,DiaconisMorton.2025}.
+We note in passing that recently another model called the $p$-Tsetlin library has been studied on the group of colored permutations with $p$ colors~\cite{nakagawa-nakano-2025}, and is unrelated to this work.

 We begin with a formal definition of the Tsetlin library.